WGBH-MLA/AAPB2/app/views/exhibits/eotp/5-8-students-educators.md

-# Part V.viii: Interview Subjects: Students and Educators, Litigators and De-Segregators
+# Part V.viii.: Interview Subjects: Students and Educators, Litigators and De-Segregators

 13

 ## Summary

 ## Extended

-### DON'T YET HAVE A COVER IMAGE SELECTED

 Many of the [southern civil rights movement's](https://americanarchive.org/exhibits/civil-rights) most important victories affirmed African Americans’ right to equality in education.
 These victories were hard-fought for and won by lawyers with the [National Association for the Advancement of Colored People (NAACP)](https://www.naacp.org/nations-premier-civil-rights-organization/), and state and federal legislators translated them into law.
 But it was Black students who made integration a reality, attending previously all-white schools despite political resistance and segregationist violence.